Data is the lifeblood of most businesses today.

 For major corporations, this is nothing.
 For many small- to medium-sized businesses, however, this is a big ask.
 They’ve often got tight budgets, and $100 a month can add up quickly.

 You quickly realize that certain types of businesses (like those in the marketing, education, and wedding decor industries, all of whom make regular use of graphics) are more likely to retain beyond the free two-week trial.
-Accounting firms, on the other hand, pay for a single month to get any branded images for their site, and they’re out.
+On the other hand, CPA Firm Bookkeepers pay for a single month to get any branded images for their site, and they’re out.

 You also realize that businesses between 10 and 25 employees are your sweet spot; at that point, they have solid funding but haven’t scaled to the point where they have a designer on staff.